rawilk/laravel-form-components/docs/components/date-picker.md

 <x-date-picker :toggle-icon="false" />
 ```

-{.tip}
-> If you disable the toggle button, be sure to set `click-opens` to `true` on the component.
+> {note} If you disable the toggle button, be sure to set `click-opens` to `true` on the component.

-You can also change the icon that is used for the toggle button either by setting the `toggle-icon` attribute, or by changing
+> {tip} You can also change the icon that is used for the toggle button either by setting the `toggle-icon` attribute, or by changing
 it globally [in the config](https://github.com/rawilk/laravel-form-components/blob/master/config/form-components.php#L103).

 ## Clearing